official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-2-0.md

 for that purpose;

-[^37] Telegram 130 FCO London to Abidjan, 13 March 2003, ‘Opening of FCO Emergency Unit’.
+[^37]: Telegram 130 FCO London to Abidjan, 13 March 2003, ‘Opening of FCO Emergency Unit’.
-[^38] Minutes, 1 May 2003, FCO Emergency Unit Iraq meeting.
+[^38]: Minutes, 1 May 2003, FCO Emergency Unit Iraq meeting.
-[^39] Intelligence Services Act 1994.
+[^39]: Intelligence Services Act 1994.
-[^40] Cabinet Office, National Intelligence Machinery, 9 October 2001, page 6.
+[^40]: Cabinet Office, National Intelligence Machinery, 9 October 2001, page 6.
-[^41] Private hearing, 16 June 2010, page 12.
+[^41]: Private hearing, 16 June 2010, page 12.

 278

-The Report of the Iraq Inquiry2  |  Decision-making within government

 (ii)  in the interests of national security;
 (iii)  for the purposes of the prevention or detection of a serious crime; or